MaVILab-UFV/Digital-Fencing-WVC-2024/README.md

 To train the models, use train_exemple.py and smartClass_exemple.yaml.
 Create the yaml according to the txt file generated inside the folder of each SmartClass dataset.

+## Weights

+Our weights are available in this repository in the folders weights_model_1, weights_model_2 and weights_smartClass.

+If you want to do inference by merging SmartClass predictions, use the code predict_SmartClass_models.py.

 ## Contact

 ### Authors